 • Your circadian rhythm is a 24 hour cycle of biological activity set by your internal clock.
 Your sleep-wake cycle is one of many systems influenced by your circadian rhythm.

 • Your hormonal milieu, gene expression and core body temperature have a circadian rhythm.
-Together, they result in peak physical condition to train and recover in the late afternoon to early evening.
+Together, they result in peak physical condition to train and recover in the late afternoon to early evening for most individuals.

 • The best time to work out is generally between 14:30 and 20:30 h if you have a regular sleep-wake cycle.